1317786/Wireshark-Lab/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
-Sample http website that I will put login details into and will be used for packet sniffing through wireshark: <br/>
+Sample HTTP website that I will put login details into and will be used for packet sniffing through wireshark: <br/>
 <img src="samplesite.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-<br />I used the http filter to narrow the traffic down to show only http packets:  <br/>
+<br />I used the HTTP filter to narrow the traffic down to show only HTTP packets:  <br/>
 <img src="http filter.PNG" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />